mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Costs Cr 120,000.
 See grav belt, page 103.

-Vislight Chameleon (TL 13):Vislight Chameleon (TL 13): A more advanced form of IR Chameleon, Vislight Chameleon covers the surface of the armor with light- bending technology, making the wearer nearly invisible to the naked eye (+4 DM to Stealth rolls).
+Vislight Chameleon (TL 13):Vislight Chameleon (TL 13): A more advanced form of IR Chameleon, Vislight Chameleon covers the surface of the armor with light-bending technology, making the wearer nearly invisible to the naked eye (+4 DM to Stealth rolls).
 Vislight Chameleon costs Cr.
 50,000.

 AUGMENTS

 While technology is capable of significantly altering and improving the human form, obvious cybernetic, genetic or surgical alteration of the human form is frowned upon in the Imperium.
 While